 The setting of the event takes place in the award-winning Farmers Branch Historical Park, a historic house museum located on 27 beautiful acres in the middle of the north Texas Metroplex.
 Home to a dozen structures, historically preserved as well as replicas, that trace the history of Farmers Branch, Peters Colony, and north Texas.
 In addition to the Bloomin’ Bluegrass Festival, the Park hosts programs throughout the year as well as private events.

 Bloomin’ Bluegrass Festival features two stages and two days of traditional and progressive Bluegrass along with offerings of Americana and country sounds.
 In addition to the sounds from the stages, one can also find impromptu jam sessions throughout the festival grounds.
 These jam sessions all happen organically and can easily comprise of a dozen, talented musicians sharing their love of Bluegrass.
 We encourage one and all to bring their instrument of choice, gather your like-minded neighbors and play and pick away!

-No festival in north Texas would not be complete without a selection of mouthwatering food selections that are local favorites, including Mex-Mex, Bar-b-Que, corny dogs, roasted corn and gourmet mac-n-cheese!
+No festival in north Texas would not be complete without a selection of mouthwatering food selections that are local favorites, including Mex-Mex, corny dogs, roasted corn, cheeseburgers, hot dogs and more!
 One can also find a great selection of premium and local craft beers along with wines and frozen wineritas.